dfordivam/reflexfrp.org/doc/reflex-backend.rst

 ----------

 May be this architecture simplifies the complex data flows, especially in SNS where the server need to move data here and there based on some rules.
-In a typical REST kind of app I dont see much merit.
+In a typical REST kind of app I dont see much merit of this architecture.

 Twitter example